eek/eek.github.io/about.md

 permalink: /about/
 ---

+Hi everyone, my name is Radu-Sebastian Amarie, and as my Twitter Descriptions says: I'm a Tech Enthusiast with a hobby for anything RC, AI, Robotics, and things that usually seem impossible.

+Started out by programming in in
 Hi, I am Gayan Virajith, a developer (who works on the web) based on Sri Lanka.
 Graduated from the University College Dublin (National University of Ireland).